-Method of Inspection Reason for Rejection Door Configurations for wheelchair accessible vehicles: a) Single rear door - must open to a minimum of 90 degrees and be capable of locking in place. a) Door does not open to a full 90 degrees and cannot be secured in the open position b) Twin rear doors - both must open to a minimum of 180 degrees and be capable of being locked in place.
-This is to enable an attendant (driver or guide) to assist the wheelchair passenger if required. b) Twin doors do not open to a full 180 degrees and cannot be secured in the open position c) Access and Egress d) Bumper Bars
+Method of Inspection Reason for Rejection Door Configurations for wheelchair accessible vehicles: a) Single rear door - must open to a a) Door does not open to a full 90 degrees and cannot be secured in

+Method of Inspection Reason for Rejection

+minimum of 90 degrees and be the open position

+capable of locking in place.

+b) Twin doors do not open to a full

+b) Twin rear doors - both must open 180 degrees and cannot be

+to a minimum of 180 degrees and secured in the open position

+be capable of being locked in

+place.
+This is to enable an

+attendant (driver or guide) to assist

+the wheelchair passenger if

+required.

+c) Access and Egress

-Method of Inspection Reason for Rejection Passenger seating must allow for access and egress by means of a door Seat does not have a dedicated door and does not allow access and egress
+Method of Inspection Reason for Rejection Passenger seating must allow for access and egress by means of a door Seat does not have a dedicated door and does not allow access and egress d) Bumper Bars

 Method of Inspection Reason for Rejection Examine the bumper and check: a) They are secure to their mountings a) A loose bumper bar or mounting.
 A weakened bumper bar and/or mounting is insecure because of poor repairs. b) The mountings are secure to the vehicle c) There is no evidence of damage b) A fractured mounting bracket.
 Mounting bolts so worn or elongated that the bumper bar is likely to detach partially or completely from the vehicle when in use.
-A bumper bar secured by wire or other temporary means is regarded as insecure and must be rejected. c) Bumper bars which have jagged edges, cracks, splits or projections, which may cause injury to persons near the vehicle.
-Paint miss match or fading which is significantly different to that of the rest of the paintwork a) Exhaust System b) Fuel System - Pipes and Tanks
+A bumper bar secured by wire or other temporary means is regarded as insecure and must be rejected. c) Bumper bars which have jagged edges, cracks, splits or projections, a) Exhaust System

+Method of Inspection Reason for Rejection

+which may cause injury to persons

+near the vehicle.
+Paint miss match

+or fading which is significantly

+different to that of the rest of the

+paintwork